 - Sampling length

-The sampling length is the length of a specified reference line for evaluating surface roughness.
+The sampling length is the length of a designated reference line used to evaluate surface roughness.

-The sample length is specified and selected to limit and reduce the influence of surface ripple and shape errors on the surface roughness measurement results.
+The purpose of specifying and selecting the sample length is to minimize the impact of surface ripple and shape errors on surface roughness measurement results.

-The evaluation length is a necessary length to evaluate the contour, and it can include one or several sampling lengths.
+The evaluation length is a required length used to assess the contour and may include one or multiple sampling lengths.

-The evaluation length generally consists of five sampling lengths.
+Typically, the evaluation length consists of five sampling lengths.

-The least-squares centerline of the contour: within the sampling length, the sum of the squares of the contour offset of each point on the contour line is the smallest, and it has a geometric contour shape.
+- Least-Squares Centerline of the Contour: This baseline is the line within the sampling length for which the sum of the squares of the contour offset of each point on the contour line is the smallest, and has a geometric contour shape.

-The arithmetic mean centerline of the contour: within the sampling length, the area of the upper and lower contours on the centerline is equal.
+- Arithmetic Mean Centerline of the Contour: This baseline is the line within the sampling length for which the area of the upper and lower contours on the centerline is equal.

 Evaluation parameters of surface roughness

 Contour Arithmetic Mean Deviation (Ra):